 Here are some important aspects of the experience of fly fishing that you will need to consider.
 Fly fishing is fun and everyone can enjoy it.

 The line in fly fishing is the element that gives it weight.
 The sequence of the elements from rod to water should be the backing, fly line, then your leader and tippet, and lastly, the fly.
 The line itself is what’s responsible to give your cast some good distance.

-The leader as well as tippet will make sure to provide ample stealth property to your fly.
+The leader, as well as the tippet, will make sure to provide ample stealth property to your fly.
 Next, is your rod and reel.
 These two components go hand in hand in just about any type of fishing concept and fly fishing is no exception.

 Fly rods should be flexible and they are most of the time made of durable graphite material.
 They can also be much longer than your typical fishing rod as they average about 9 feet in length.

 Rods should also design that in such a way it bends when casting giving it distance as well as the ideal fly presentation to your intended catch.
 So, what about the fly reel?
 How different is it from your traditional spinning or baitcasting reel?

 Fly reels are open reels as opposed to closed traditional reels.
 Your main hand is right at the front of your reel so that’s also completely opposite to what’s considered traditional where the hand is usually placed behind the reel.